praia-lang/praia/DOCUMENTATION.md

 If the handler throws an error, the server returns a 500 response and continues running.

+#### Request body size

+The server has no built-in cap on request body size — it reads up to `Content-Length` bytes into `req.body`.
+This matches the philosophy of `net/http`, Flask, and Express: the stdlib stays out of policy.
+If you need a limit, opt in:

+- **Application-level** — use `middleware.bodyLimit(n)` from the middleware grain to reject requests with `Content-Length` over `n` bytes (returns 413).
+- **DoS-grade** — put a reverse proxy (nginx, caddy) in front.
+A determined attacker can lie about `Content-Length` or stream forever; only the proxy can short-circuit before the body is buffered.

+Headers are capped at 64 KB regardless.

 #### Graceful shutdown

 The server handles `SIGINT` (Ctrl-C) and `SIGTERM` (container stop) gracefully — it finishes the current request, closes the socket, and returns from `listen()`.
 Code after `listen()` runs normally: